SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-custom-webdav-provider.md

 In your custom class you can decide to override one or more of the methods mentioned above.
 In the assert methods you should throw an exception if you want to deny a certain operation.

-> Please note that the assert methods are ment to prevent users from doing something.
+> Please note that the assert methods are meant to prevent users from doing something.
 The WebDav protocol does not allow us to provide a meaningful error message to the user, so this is what we can do: stop the operation with throwing an exception.

 #### Deployment